alephnode/record_collection_node_api/README.md

 # Record Collection RESTful API Using Node and Express

-This api is to establish the ground work for my eventual record collection website.
-I'm using Node and Express to build it out.
+API to establish the ground work for my eventual record collection web application using Node and Express.

-To test out application, clone the project and navigate to http://localhost/8888 (Assuming you have the dependencies installed and your mongoDB instance started).
+To test it out yourself, clone the project and navigate to http://localhost/8888 (Assuming you have the dependencies installed and your mongoDB instance started).